How to Apply

-- At least one team member must be either (1) a full-time or half-time UMass graduate student or full-time undergraduate student from one of the system's five campuses located in Amherst, Boston, Dartmouth, Lowell and Worcester or (2) a recent alum (grad or undergrad) who received his/her degree from any of the University of Massachusetts system's campuses in/after February 2012.
+- At least one team member must be either (1) a full-time or half-time UMass Amherst graduate student or full-time undergraduate student (2) a recent alum (grad or undergrad) who received his/her degree from the University of Massachusetts Amherst within the past 3 years.

 - At least 50% of each team must be comprised of graduate/undergraduate students or alumni of the University of Massachusetts.

 - The organizers of the competition recommend each team consist of 2 to 6 people.
 Cross-disciplinary teams are strongly encouraged, as the purpose of this competition is to integrate management, science and engineering disciplines.